From the name of a type of leather-soled shoe or sandal made on the Balearic Islands. It originally indicated a person who made or sold this item.

 ), perhaps originally denoting someone who acted like a king.

-Means "red" in relation to hair or complexion from Spanish rojo
+Means "red" in Spanish, referring to the colour of the hair or complexion.

 Nickname for a person with red hair, from Latin rubeus

-Originally indicated a person from Salamanca, in western Spain.
+Originally indicated a person from Salamanca, a city in western Spain which is of unknown meaning.

 meaning "willow tree".
 The name was originally given to one who lived near a willow tree.